Cibyn Veterinary Clinic - Vets in Caernarfon

 Cibyn Veterinary Clinic, based in Caernarfon, Gwynedd, is a North Wales vets clinic established since 1978, moving to our current custom built surgery in 1997.

 Since 2014 we have been taken over by Independent Vet Care, enabling us to take advantage of the positives of the bigger companies but still run as an independent practice.

 We have high standard facilities including on site hydrotherapy pool and pet grooming facilities.

 We provide veterinary services for companion animals (pets); dogs, cats, rabbits and other small animals, as well as the more exotic pets routinely presented to us.

-We have eight highly qualified vets and six qualified nurses who uphold high nursing standards for our hospitalized cases.
+We have ten highly qualified vets and 8 qualified nurses who uphold high nursing standards for our hospitalized cases.
 We take an on-going approach to professional development and all members of staff regularly attend training courses.